elmtree-askmo/cloudcannon-app/content/learn/chemistry/why-are-hydrogen-bonds-important-for-the-properties-of-water-such-as-cohesion-and-adhesion.md

 url: /learn/chemistry/questions/why-are-hydrogen-bonds-important-for-the-properties-of-water-such-as-cohesion-and-adhesion
 score: -1.0
 related_article1:
-    id: 167149
+    id: 167143
-    title: How does the crystalline structure of ice affect its density compared to liquid water?
+    title: >-
+        What are hydrogen bonds and how do they form between water molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-crystalline-structure-of-ice-affect-its-density-compared-to-liquid-water
+    url: /learn/chemistry/questions/what-are-hydrogen-bonds-and-how-do-they-form-between-water-molecules
 related_article2:
-    id: 167148
+    id: 167143
-    title: What is the difference between hydrophilic and hydrophobic substances in relation to water?
+    title: >-
+        What are hydrogen bonds and how do they form between water molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-hydrophilic-and-hydrophobic-substances-in-relation-to-water
+    url: /learn/chemistry/questions/what-are-hydrogen-bonds-and-how-do-they-form-between-water-molecules
 related_article3:
+    id: 167141
+    title: >-
+        What is the molecular composition of water and how are the atoms bonded?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-is-the-molecular-composition-of-water-and-how-are-the-atoms-bonded
+related_article4:
     id: 167152
+    title: >-
-    title: What role does evaporation play in the cooling effect of sweating?
+        What role does evaporation play in the cooling effect of sweating?
     subject: Chemistry
     url: /learn/chemistry/questions/what-role-does-evaporation-play-in-the-cooling-effect-of-sweating
-related_article4:
-    id: 167153
-    title: Why is water essential for sustaining life on Earth?
-    subject: Chemistry
-    url: /learn/chemistry/questions/why-is-water-essential-for-sustaining-life-on-earth
 related_article5:
-    id: 167155
+    id: 167143
-    title: What was Cavendish's contribution to the understanding of water's composition?
+    title: >-
+        What are hydrogen bonds and how do they form between water molecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-was-cavendishs-contribution-to-the-understanding-of-waters-composition
+    url: /learn/chemistry/questions/what-are-hydrogen-bonds-and-how-do-they-form-between-water-molecules
 ---

 &nbsp;